Changing Perceptions: Improving the health sector response to sexual assault

 Changing Perceptions of Sexual Assault (CPSA) was a research partnership between BC Women's department of Population and Global Health and the Ending Violence Association of BC.

-Many thanks to the Community Advisory Board and the participants with lived experience, health leaders, and service providers who have entrusted us
+Many thanks to the Community Advisory Board and the participants with lived experience, health leaders and service providers who have entrusted us with their experiences and perspectives.

 Funding was provided through the Vancouver Foundation and the Canadian Women’s Foundation, with administrative support from the BC Women’s Health Foundation.

-For questions about the Changing Perceptions project or resources contact: pop.health@cw.bc.ca.
+For questions about the Changing Perceptions project or resources, contact: pop.health@cw.bc.ca.

 To learn more about the Ending Violence Association of BC (EVA BC), visit: endingviolence.org.